 An authorised person is defined as a police officer, ambulance paramedic, registered medical practitioner employed or engaged by a designated mental health service, a mental health practitioner or a prescribed person.

-The authorised person is also empowered in certain circumstances to search the person before taking them to the designated mental health service (s 354), however they must preserve the privacy and dignity of the person during the search, in accordance with section 355.
+The authorised person is also empowered in certain circumstances to search the person before taking them to the designated mental health service (s 354).
+However, they must preserve the person’s privacy and dignity during the search, in accordance with section 355.

-An authorised person may also use bodily restraint on the person if necessary to prevent serious and imminent harm to the person or someone else, provided all reasonable and less restrictive options have been tried or considered and found not suitable (s 350(1)(a)).
-A registered medical practitioner may administer or direct a nurse or ambulance paramedic to administer sedation to the person if the same threshold criteria are met (s 350(1)(b)).
+An authorised person can use bodily restraint if necessary to prevent serious and imminent harm to the person or someone else, provided all reasonable and less restrictive options have been tried or considered and found not suitable (s 350(1)(a)).
+A registered medical practitioner may administer or direct a nurse or paramedic to sedate the person if the same threshold criteria are met (s 350(1)(b)).

 These provisions also apply in circumstances where a person’s community assessment order, CTTO or CTO is varied to an inpatient order.
 Section 58(4) authorises a person to be taken as soon as practicable to a designated mental health service if they do not go of their own accord.